-The Boxing Academy Governing Body has a reasonable expectation that the Academy Trust has adequate resources to continue in operational existence to the end of the 2023-24 financial year.
+The Boxing Academy Governing Body has a reasonable expectation that the Academy Trust has adequate resources to continue in operational for a period of 12 months from the authorisation of these financial statements.

 STRUCTURE, GOVERNANCE AND MANAGEMENT

 CONSTITUTION

 The Boxing Academy Trust ("The Academy Trust") is a company limited by guarantee and an exempt charity.
 The Academy Trust incorporated as a company on 17th November 2015 and commenced operations as an Academy Trust on 1st May 2017, in accordance with its funding agreement with the Secretary of State dated 21st April 2017.
 The Charitable Company's memorandum and articles of association are the primary governing documents of the Academy Trust.